historical-theology/stthomas/return-to-god/syllabus-spring2025.md

 ## Recommended Materials

 The required portions of the following items are included in the Reader.
-If you are someone who likes to hold a traditional book, then you might wish to purchase these separately. *The Catholic Study Bible: Third Edition* (#1) is particularly recommended for all students, since it is a superb scholarly resource that one can use long past graduation.
+If you are someone who likes to hold a traditional book, then you might wish to purchase these separately. *The Catholic Study Bible: Third Edition* (#1) is particularly recommended, since it is a superb scholarly resource that one can use long past graduation.

 1. *The Catholic Study Bible: Third Edition* [Catholic Study Bible]
 	* ISBN 9780190267230